 Is it simply having attained the magic 10,000 hours threshold?
 Is it having the right academic credentials from the most trusted institutions?
 Is it the quantity or quality of published research?

 All of these factors and more come in to play.
 Knowing which of these criteria matter the most for a given review is where ORAU stands apart from other peer review consultants.
-Having identified, vetted and recruited many thousands of experts for peer reviews and program evaluations, ORAU understands as well as anyone what makes someone an expert.
+Having established a proprietary network of more than 18,000 global subject matter experts and having identified, vetted and recruited many thousands of experts for peer reviews and program evaluations over several decades, ORAU understands better than most what makes someone an expert.

 A person with a combination of academic success, applied professional experience, specific domain or industry knowledge and the ability to communicate such knowledge makes him or her uniquely equipped to understand and predict the sources of success in their given discipline.

 Decades of peer reviews and program evaluations have provided ORAU's Research Services with a database of more than 18,000 experts in our network of reviewers.
 A select group of these experts might make a perfect match for your upcoming review.
 If not, ORAU has the resources to seek out the best reviewers for your needs and subsequently add them to our always-growing database of trusted professionals.

 Program managers tasked with conducting a review face many challenges when it comes to assembling a qualified, independent review panel:

 - How do I find experts with no conflicts of interest in my review?

 - How will I know that my review team truly understands the specifics of my industry?